vseloved/rutils/docs/tutorial.md

 Here, you will find some short aliases for common long/antiquetely-named Lisp operations.

-These are the most impactful (and so conroversial) ones:
+These are the most impactful (and so controversial) ones:

 - `:=` for `setf` (yes, it's using the syymbol from the keyword package, and the sky doesn't fall because of that)
 - `:+`/`:-`/`:*`/`:/` are the emoji aliases of `incf`/`decf` and similar operations if they had been defined for multiplication and division